-The Capital Replacement Plan identifies all apparatus and equipment, its current cost, estimated life span, and the anticipated date of replacement over the next ten to fifteen years.
-Most of the purchases in the plan are accomplished through rotating leases; some capital purchases are required to use the cash available in the fund since their life span is less than the lease period.
+The Capital Replacement Plan identifies all apparatus and equipment, its current cost, estimated life span, and the anticipated date of replacement over the next 10 - 15 years.
+Most of the purchases in the plan are accomplished through rotating leases, some capital purchases are required to use the cash available in the fund since their life span is less than the lease period.
 In FY22/23, staff is looking at adding a six-year lease to capture items in the plan that do not have a life span matching other lease terms.
 This will help spread the costs over a number of years and reduce the reliance on cash.

 Beginning in FY21/22, the lease payments were transferred to the Capital Replacement Fund and funded by a transfer from the General Fund.
+For FY22/23, UFA is proposing to increase the transfer to the Capital Fund to help with lease payments and keep the fund sustainable.